Jamestown 2007: Royal visit

 In November 2006, Queen Elizabeth II of the United Kingdom announced that she and her husband, Prince Philip, Duke of Edinburgh, would make a state visit to the U.S. in May 2007, her first since 1991.
-She arrived in Virginia on May 3, 2007.
+She arrived in Virginia on May 3, 2007, having previously visited Jamestown in 1957 for the 350th anniversary.
 Elizabeth II was not only a direct descendant of James I of England, the settlement's namesake, but also the direct descendant of George III of the United Kingdom, under whose reign Great Britain lost the same territory in the American War of Independence.